hschhhwwwo0o/yamu/README.md

 ## Dictionary of Terms

-"A dictionary of terms defines all the specialized terms that the reader needs to know in order to properly understand the software requirements specification"
+«A dictionary of terms defines all the specialized terms that the reader needs to know in order to properly understand the software requirements specification»

-<ins>_"Development of software requirements", Third Edition.
+<ins>_«Development of software requirements», Third Edition.
 Carl Vigers, Jay Beatty_</ins>

 The term dictionary is intended to ensure that the same terms are used throughout the code base.
 For example, to eliminate the use of synonym words.